-An overview of the concept of sustainability, its evolution, and selected methodologies to quantify impacts.
-This course equips students to develop and evaluate solutions to national and local challenges by balancing factors that are environmental, economic, and socio-cultural.
-Offered every fall semester.
-(3 sem. hrs.)
+An overview of the concept of sustainability, its evolution and selected methodologies to quantify impacts.
+This course equips students to develop and evaluate solutions to national and local challenges by balancing factors that are environmental, economic and socio-cultural.

-SUS 102.
+SUS 102/WTQS 102.
 Identity and Belonging in the Outdoors

-This course will examine the intersections of gender, race, ability, nationality, and class in regard to knowledge production about human-nature relationships, access to outdoor spaces, and recreation in nature, and focus on cultivating a better understanding of our local relationships to land and community.
-Through a mix of discussion-based classes and experiential learning, including fieldtrips, students will build a connection to both the campus and local community around Wells and develop key academic skills.
-(3 sem. hrs.)
+This course will examine the intersections of gender, race, ability, nationality, and class in regards to knowledge production about human-nature relationships, access to outdoor spaces and recreation in nature, and focus on cultivating a better understanding of our local relationships to land and community.
+Through a mix of discussion-based classes, and experiential learning, including fieldtrips, students will build a connection to both the campus community and the local community around Wells, and develop key academic skills.

 SUS 195.
-Tutorial: Critical Thinking about Sustainability
+Tutorial in Sustainability